stereobooster/package.json/README.md

 ## Package bundlers

+See "[Setting up multi-platform npm packages](http://2ality.com/2017/04/setting-up-multi-platform-packages.html#support-by-bundlers)" for an introduction.

 ### `module`

 `pkg.module` will point to a module that has ES2015 module syntax but otherwise only syntax features that the target environments support.
 Full description is [here](https://github.com/rollup/rollup/wiki/pkg.module).